kotolex/checking/README.md

 ###### Soft Assert

-Soft Assert is a convenient way to checks a few condition before fail.
-Standard test is preferably fail fast, and if some check fails - the test stops.
-But sometime you need to check a list of conditions, and check them to fail only at the end of the test, with all information what checks were failed.
+Soft Assert is a convenient way to check a few conditions before a failure.
+Standard test is preferably fail fast, and if some checks fail then the test stops.
+But sometimes you need to check a list of conditions, and check them to fail only at the end of the test, with all information what checks were failed.
-For example you have a json object and want to checks all its fields, but don't want to stop test at first failed check, because you want to know what about all other fields!
+For instance, you have a json object and want to checks all its fields, but also do not want to stop test at first failed check because you want to know the state of all other fields!

 ```
 #!python